alisdairjsmyth/node-red-contrib-blindcontroller/README.md

     * temperaturethreshold (optional)
     * cloudsthreshold (optional)
     * night position (optional)
+    * expiry period (optional)
 * the output of the <a href="https://www.npmjs.com/package/node-red-contrib-sunpos" target="_new">Sun Position</a> Node;
 * current weather conditions, such as that from forecastio or weather underground.  <b>msg.topic</b> should be set to weather, and <b>msg.payload</b> either or both of the following properties:
     * maxtemp
     * clouds
-* a specified blind position, which will remain in effect for 2 hours
+* a specified blind position, which will remain in effect for the expiry period
     * channel
     * blindPosition